open-contracting/deploy/docs/salt.rst

 We use it to script all our standard operations on our servers.

  *  They can be rerun at will.
- *  There is no worries about staff doing manual steps and making a mistake.
+ *  There are no worries about staff doing manual steps and making a mistake.
  *  Any staff can run them.
  *  They help with knowledge transfer.